McDonnell Douglas (Boeing) C-17 Globemaster III

 McDonnell Douglas (Boeing) C-17A Globemaster III 77172.
 Photo by Bob Franklin

 The C-17 Globemaster III was developed by McDonnell Douglas, now part of Boeing.
-The design dates back to the 1980's and the Aircraft first flew on the 15th September 1991.
-The C-17 is used for rapid strategic airlift of troops and cargo to main operating bases and forward operating bases throughout the World.
+The design dates back to the 1980s and the aircraft first flew on 15th September 1991.
+The C-17 is used for rapid strategic airlift of troops and cargo to main operating bases and forward operating bases throughout the world.
 The C-17 went into the service in 1993, with the primary users being United States Air Force, Royal Air Force, Royal Australian Air Force and Canadian Forces.